smarthomeNG/smarthome/doc/dev/database/database.md

 ---

-## 2. Current Architecture (Before Refactoring)
+## 2. Architecture Before the Module Split

+*(Historical — see §3 for the current, already-implemented layout.)*

-The entire plugin is implemented as a single file:
+The plugin used to be implemented as a single file:

 ```
 plugins/database/__init__.py   (1 891 lines)
 ```

-Everything lives inside the `Database(SmartPlugin)` class:
+Everything lived inside the `Database(SmartPlugin)` class:

 - SQL DDL and schema setup (`_setup` dict, `_initialize_db`)
 - Low-level CRUD helpers (`insertItem`, `updateItem`, `readItem`, `insertLog`, `updateLog`, `readLog`, …)